vicnala/mapea.me/README.md

 Geolocation watch
 -----------------

-First thing we need is geolocate the user so we start a `navigator.geolocation.watchPosition` at the `geolocation.js` file inside the `client/lib` directory witch is supposed to load first.

-**TODO: Is it the right way?**
+First thing we need is geolocate the user so we start a `navigator.geolocation.watchPosition` at the `geolocation.js` file inside the `client/lib` directory witch is supposed to load first. **Is this the right way?**

 When a location is triggered by the `success` function, it updates the Session variable `location`.